vermaaditya01/Market_Analysis_Report/README.md

 </p>

 ### 2) Objective
-Analyze sales data from 24 stores across 3 countries and 10 states over 24 months to uncover growth trends, customer behavior, and product performance, enabling managers and analysts to drive data-driven business strategies.
+To analyze sales data from 24 stores across 3 countries and 10 states over 24 months to uncover growth trends, customer behavior, and product performance, enabling managers and analysts to drive data-driven business strategies.

 ### 3) Tech Stack
 The following tools & technologies played key role in building this project: